-Trump and Russia: What we know -- and what we don't
+Trump and Russia: What we know -- and don't

 Here's where Trump and his team come in:

-4. During the 2016 election season, multiple current and former intelligence, law enforcement and administration officials say Russian officials and agents known to the US were in constant contact with high-level Trump officials.
+4. During the 2016 election season, multiple current and former intelligence, law enforcement and administration officials say Russian officials and agents known to the United States were in constant contact with high-level Trump officials.

 5. On at least two occasions now, Trump administration officials have been caught either lying or misleading officials about the extent and nature of those conversations.

 Retired Lt.
-Gen. Michael Flynn was dismissed from his post as national security adviser, admitting he failed to disclose to Vice President Mike Pence that he and Russian Ambassador Sergey Kislyak had discussed sanctions in December.
+Gen. Michael Flynn was dismissed from his post as national security adviser, admitting he failed to disclose to Vice President Mike Pence that he and Kislyak had discussed sanctions in December.

 Attorney General Jeff Sessions claimed in his confirmation hearings that he "did not have communications with the Russians."

-But, according to the Department of Justice, Sessions met twice during the campaign with their ambassador to the US.
+But, according to the Department of Justice, Sessions met twice during the campaign with their ambassador to the United States.
 And as Sen. Al Franken, whose question prompted Sessions' statement, deadpanned to CNN on Thursday, "the ambassador from Russia is a Russian."

 A spokeswoman for Sessions suggested Wednesday night that his response stemmed from a misunderstanding of the question -- that he "was asked during the hearing about communications between Russia and the Trump campaign -- not about meetings he took as a senator and a member of the Armed Services Committee."

-6. There were other meetings by other Trump advisers -- a number of which have only come to light in the past few days.
+6. There were other meetings by other Trump advisers -- a number of which have come to light only in the past few days.

 As first reported in The New Yorker and The New York Times, senior Trump aide and son-in-law Jared Kushner, along with Flynn, met with Kislyak at Trump Tower in December.